 Cleats, slippers, and shoes with wheels are not permitted to be worn on campus.
 Cleats may be worn for appropriate extracurricular sports in proper areas.

-Grades PK-5: All footwear must be “closed toe and heal”.
-No flip flops, sandals, or “Crocs”
+Grades PK-8: All footwear must be “closed toe and heal”.
+No flip flops, sandals, slides, or “Crocs”

-“Crocs” are permitted for students in grades 6-8.
-No flip flops, sandals, Slides

 ACCESSORIES